 This logo comes from the page of CARE at the Monterrey Campus.
 I was not able to find vector artwork for this logo and I just was not able to identify the typeface in it — my best guess was that the typeface is a manually tweaked variant of Dialog Semi-Bold, but I’ve been told that someone built it from scratch.

-Happily, this is a moot point now because John Dauphinais traced the new version below, so I’ll leave this one around for a while for archaeological purposes, but you’d be better off using his.
+Happily, this is a moot point now because John Dauphinais traced the new version above, so I’ll leave this one around for a while for archaeological purposes, but you’d be better off using his.

 More recently, Raul reports that ITESM has published an online policy guide for usage of logos and trademarks including a rather impressive array of guides in PDF form.